MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 ## MonoGame Content Pipeline Tool

-The content pipeline tool which was previously available inside the MonoGame installer, is now published to the .NET tools library.
+The content pipeline tool which was previously available inside the MonoGame installer is now published to the .NET tools library.
 To install the pipeline tool simply open a command prompt and run the following dotnet command (if you get an error, please ensure you have installed the .NETCore SDK listed above):

 ```
 dotnet tool install -g dotnet-mgcb